Affiliate Disclosure

 Ninja brand anti fatigue mat

-Like the Kangaroo mat, the Ninja has a rubberized bottom so it’s not porous and won’t soak up any spills.
+The Ninja has a rubberized bottom so it’s not porous and won’t soak up any spills.
 The hard topside, however, although attractive, was tricky to clean because the diamond pattern traps food or liquid in its ridges.
 During testing, we had to scrub the topside a couple of times before we were able to release the trapped food particles.
 Our honey test was especially difficult to clean.

 Other brands